-2017 has been a rough year and with an uncertain 2018 ahead of us, the desire to give to those less fortunate than ourselves and to do good in any way possible feels especially strong during this holiday season.
+Let’s be real, this decade has been rough and Lord knows what’s ahead of us in 2020, the desire to give to those less fortunate than ourselves and to do good in any way possible feels especially strong during this holiday season.
 Despite our good intentions, it can sometimes be hard to know where to donate and what causes are most in need of our assistance.

 To ensure your gift makes the greatest possible impact on the causes you care about, we’ve compiled a list of programs and charities in need of support this year.